Advanced-programming-team/ode-solver/README.md

 ## Installation
 To use the solver simply clone the repository and build the solver executable with cmake using the provided CMakeLists.txt file.

+## Dependencies
+This project uses the MuParser library for parsing the ODE configurations https://github.com/beltoforion/muparser.

 ## Usage
 First, we recommend running the following solver executable without command line arguments.
 So simply call: